Partron1/portfolio/README.md

 # MY PORTFOLIO
 🔹 **ABOUT ME**
 Hi there!
-I’m **Francis**🙋, a Data Analyst, BI Intelligence Analyst🤖, Program Manager and an AI Workflow Automation enthusiast with a passion for turning complex data into actionable insights.
+I’m **Francis**🙋, a Data Analyst, BI Intelligence Analyst🤖 and an AI Workflow Automation enthusiast with a passion for turning complex data into actionable insights.

 With a foundation in **climate and sustainability**🌱, I help organizations tackle environmental challenges, streamline operations, and drive sustainable growth through data-driven strategies and intelligent automations.